-It’s October, migration should be well under way by now, and hitting its peak mid month, well that is the theory at least.
-And when migration is under way I like to try and get out as much as possible.
-Being out on the patch means you could turn up anything (others do after all).
-But you do sometimes have to be there, things can move through quickly not there you may miss out (although this is more pronounced in Spring migration, birds tend to hang around more in Autumn, making sure they have fed up enough before the longest parts of their journeys).
+It’s October, autumn migration should be well under way by now.
+And hitting its peak mid month.
+Well that is the theory at least.
+And when autumn migration is under way I like to try and get out as much as possible.
+Being out on the patch means you could turn up anything.
+But you do sometimes have to be there.
+Things can move through quickly.
+If you are not there you may miss out.
+Although this is more pronounced in Spring migration, birds tend to hang around more in Autumn, making sure they have fed up enough before the longest parts of their journeys.

 Following my oft walked path I headed down through the old lock, and listening to good numbers of Chiffchaff intermixing their autumn “wheet” with a few blasts of their summer song, and Blackcaps “chacking” away deep in the bushes, I was lost in a world of wonder at how the sounds can change so through the years, when I was disturbed from my daydream but the screeching call of two Little Egrets as they tussled their way along the river.

 Now Wednesday I posted a little about how I had learnt a new setup for my camera for birds in flight (Last September Ramble) and having my camera set for this as I walk really paid off today when a pair of Great Spotted Woodpecker started chasing each other around the bushes.
 All of a sudden I had the perfect opportunity to try my settings out, and well… i think the photo below speaks for itself, but these settings are brilliant!

 |Great spotted Woodpecker coming in for a landing.|

 After a few more minutes watching the woodpeckers (and listening to a Green Woodpecker yaffle away behind me somewhere) I headed off through the cattle creep and off in search of more excitement.